 Can a 24-pin connector work with a 20-pin power connector?

 Thankfully, almost all 24-pin power connectors are designed so that four of the pins can be detached or moved out of the way.
-This should allow enough room for the connector to be plugged into the motherboard power connection.
+Detaching those pins should allow enough room for the connector to be plugged into the motherboard power connection.
 By detaching the 4-pins or moving them out of the way, the connector becomes a 20-pin power connector.
 The 4 additional pins can be left unplugged since they are not needed with motherboards that have a 20-pin power connection.
 These extra pins supply additional power for higher-end motherboards.

 If the 24-pin power connector on your power supply does not allow the detachment of the 4 additional pins, you can still connect it to the motherboard's power connection one of two ways.

-- You can purchase a 24-pin to 20-pin adapter from a number of online computer retailers.
+- You can purchase a 24-pin to 20-pin adapter from a computer retailer.
 The adapter will connect to the 24-pin connector, converting it to a 20-pin connector, allowing you to connect it directly to the motherboard's 20-pin connection.
 There will be no need to detach or move the additional 4 pins.

 - You may be able to plug the 24-pin connector into the 20-pin motherboard connection without detaching or moving the additional 4 pins.
 It will be a tight fit and require a small bit of force to make the connector fit in place correctly.
 While this is an option you can try, we don't necessarily recommended it.
 Pushing a connector that actually doesn't fit or using excessive force could cause damage to the components on the motherboard or crack the motherboard itself.